thesofproject/sof/zephyr/README.md

 Zephyr folder contains a west [module](https://docs.zephyrproject.org/latest/guides/modules.html)

+### Sources in 'zephyr/sof-wrapper'

+This directory contains wrapped implementations of generic SOF OS services, implementing the public SOF interface, but using Zephyr OS for the implementation.

 ### Porting

 At current stage this effort is not trying to reconsile APIs from Zephyr with